MaxBaex/SoarPi/housing/README.md

 ## Mechanical sketch
-Idea how if shall look like later:
+That is, how if shall look like:

 ![image](wireFrame.png)